-In an emergency, first determine your location as best you are able and then call 911.
-Report your location and the emergency, and then ask the dispatcher to contact the National Park Service 24-hour communications center at 1-866-677-6677.
+In an emergency, first determine your location as best you are able and then call 911 and report your location and the emergency.

 In an emergency

 - Call 911 (If you have a phone and can get a signal).
 Tell the dispatcher you are an A.T. hiker, and provide your location (include name and approximate distance of nearest town and road if possible).
-Report the emergency, and then ask the dispatcher to contact National Park Service dispatch 24-hour communications center at 1-866-677-6677.
 A.T. maps and guidebooks often list other numbers in case 911 does not work.

 - If you don’t have cell service, activate an SOS call on your satellite messenger or personal locator beacon, if you are carrying one.

 - If you don’t have a phone or can’t get a signal, the standard call of distress consists of three short calls, audible or visible, repeated at regular intervals.
 A whistle, which should be a standard piece of gear for any hiker, is particularly good for audible signals.
 Visible signals may include, in daytime, light flashed with a mirror and, at night, a flashlight.
 Anyone recognizing such a signal should acknowledge with two calls—if possible by the same method—then go to the distressed person to determine the nature of the emergency.
 Arrange for additional aid if necessary.

 Carry a map so you can describe your location